The Ultimate Guide to Manzai: No Laughing Matter

 You can also expect comedians to bring their instruments to non-traditional manzai shows.
 The boke usually carries a small drum with them to create background music.
 Other common props include a Japanese bamboo and a paper umbrella, although they’re usually ditched in a storyteller theater.

 Sign up for online or offline lessons with Japan Switch and we will find the class best suited for you!

 Types of Manzai

-While there are many types, the one mainly perceived by the public is Osaka manzai.
+While there are many types of manzai, the one mainly perceived by the public is Osaka manzai.
 This specific variation is based upon the older Sankyoku manzai.
-More exuberant than other traditional styles, the Sankyoku manzai uses Chinese oriental fiddle, drum and shamisen (three-stringed traditional Japanese instrument).
+More exuberant than other traditional styles, the Sankyoku Manzai uses Chinese oriental fiddle, drum and shamisen (three-stringed traditional Japanese instrument).

 Hitoshi Matsumoto and Masatoshi Hamada are regarded as the most influential manzai duos due to their dramatic comedic interpretations and unorthodox style.
 Formed in 1981 in Hyogo with the name Downtown, they veered away from the rapid, snappy style of manzai that was prominent in the 80s then, and instead strategically used a slow, muted tone.
 This was a daring move against other older, more experienced comedians who’d perform in a more brash and explosive manner.
 Whereas they would perform facing the audience, both men faced each other as if having a conversation.